IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 **Variable Name** | **Description** | **Example**
 :--- | :--- | :---
 **env.z.high_availability** | Is this cluster spread across three LPARs?
 If yes, mark True.
 If not (just in<br /> one LPAR), mark False | True
 **env.z.ip_forward** | This variable specifies if ip forwarding is enabled or not if NAT network is selected.
-If ip_forwarding is set to 0, the installed OCP cluster will not be able to access external services.
+If ip_forwarding is set to 0, the installed OCP cluster will not be able to access external services because using NAT keep the nodes isolated.
+This parameter will be set via sysctl on the KVM host.
+The change of the value is instantly active.
 This setting will be configured during 3_setup_kvm playbook.
 If NAT will be configured after 3_setup_kvm playbook, the setup needs to be done manually before bastion is being created, configured or reconfigured by running the 3_setup_kvm playbook with parameter: --tags cfg_ip_forward | 1
 **env.z.lpar1.create** | To have Ansible create an LPAR and install RHEL on it for the KVM<br /> host, mark True.
 If using a pre-existing LPAR with RHEL already<br /> installed, mark False. | True
 **env.z.lpar1.hostname** | The hostname of the KVM host. | kvm-host-01
 **env.z.lpar1.ip** | The IPv4 address of the KVM host. | 192.168.10.1